howard31622/algorithmhw1/README.md

-# algorithm
+# about algorithm
-This project is algorithm homework1
+This project not only discusses and analyzes  bogo sort  but codes a new project names "howard sort "to worse than bogo sort.

 homework introduction